 Source: California Department of Education

 NOTE: Asian does not include Filipino designation; Filipino and Pacific Islander are grouped with "Other."

-And that’s not the only disparity.
+And that's not the only disparity.
 Latino enrollment in Santa Ana Unified schools tops 90%.
-OCSA’s student body is less than a quarter Latino.
-And in a district where about 80% of Santa Ana students are eligible for free or reduced-price lunch, fewer than 8% of OCSA’s students are.
+OCSA's student body is less than a quarter Latino.
+And in a district where about 88% of Santa Ana students are considered economically disadvantaged, just 12% of OCSA's students are.

 The numbers raise important questions about fairness: Who applies in the first place and how does OCSA decide who makes the cut?

 We'll get to the question about the applicant pool — and the role big financial expectations might play — later.
 But first, the question of who makes the cut.

 The answer is simple, in theory.
 Under state law, public charter schools that have more applicants than available seats are supposed to conduct a "public random drawing" to decide.

 OCSA's downtown Santa Ana campus is bisected by a public street that remains closed for student safety.
 (Chava Sanchez/LAist)

 ACT II: OVERSIGHT